localstack/docs/content/en/user-guide/aws/ec2/index.md

 IMDS IPv6 endpoint is currently not supported.
 {{< /alert >}}

+#### Configuration

+You can use the [`EC2_DOCKER_FLAGS`]({{< ref "configuration#ec2" >}}) LocalStack configuration variable to pass supplementary flags to Docker during the initiation of containerized instances.
+This allows for fine-tuned behaviours, for example, running containers in privileged mode using `--privileged` or specifying an alternate CPU platform with `--platform`.
+Keep in mind that this will apply to all instances that are launched in the LocalStack session.

 #### Operations

 The following table explains the emulated action for every API operation.